Why Your Brand is Like a Flower: A Branding Framework

 ◦ What do I actually stand for?

-◦ What’s my unique perspective?
+◦ What’s my real why?

 ◦ What values will I never compromise on?